Come on in,

 A therapist offers something fundamentally different: relationship with someone trained to understand your history, your nervous system, your relational patterns, and the deeper meanings beneath your reactions.
 Therapy provides a safe, attuned space where you can explore what’s happening inside you, receive compassionate challenge, and learn new ways of relating to yourself and others.
 A therapist can help you recognize patterns you can’t see on your own, interrupt cycles that keep you stuck, and practice new ways of thinking, feeling, and responding.

-Don't misunderstand, I'm actually a fan of AI.
-I think it has brought fundamental changes to society, and many of them have been quite helpful.
-AI can support your process in therapy and I welcome you to share any interactions with AI you've found useful.
+I think AI has brought fundamental changes to society that shouldn't be overlooked, and many of them have been quite helpful.
+AI can support your process in therapy, and I welcome you to share any interactions with AI you've found useful.
 It's not a threat to the therapeutic process because it can’t replace the depth, nuance, or healing power of a human therapeutic relationship.

 Questions about Anxiety, Phobias, and OCD